pvh/ruby-and-postgres/features/01_slide.md

 * can count the failures on one hand
 * worry-free administration

-!SLIDE bullets
+!SLIDE bullets incremental

 # Stop Being A SysAdmin
-* you can build your app
+* you build the app
-* we'll take care of your data'
+* we take care of your data

 !SLIDE bullets incremental